 What causes motion sickness?

 At its core, motion sickness is caused by a mismatch between the movement that the brain interprets from what you see, and the movement that the brain interprets from your vestibular system (basically your sense of balance).
-Traditionally when people think of motion sickness, they think of car sickness or sea sickness, where your eyes don’t see movement, but your body does.
+Traditionally when people think of motion sickness, they think of something like car sickness or sea sickness.
+Situations where your eyes don’t see movement, but your body feels it.
 In the context of video games, it’s usually the other way around, where your eyes see movement, but your body doesn’t.
 There are some cases where the opposite can occur, such as VR headsets that have frozen or are just too slow to account for movement, but generally most video game motion sickness works that way.
-It’s generally referred to as simulation sickness.
+Due to it being most common in simulated environments, it’s also become known as simulation sickness.

 Some people are more prone to severe motion sickness than others.
 Women are more likely to experience it than men, especially around menstruation or pregnancy.
 Women are actually so much more likely to experience motion sickness, that Quantic Foundry suggest’s that it’s a noticeable factor in what games and genres women play.
-Kids are also much more likely to experience it than adults, leading to a general consensus among gamers that you “grow out of it” or it being a kid’s problem.
+Kids are also much more likely to experience it than adults, leading to a common belief amongst gamers that you “grow out of it” or it being a kid’s problem.
 There are also some medical conditions such as some migraine conditions or Parkinson’s that can increase sensitivity.
+For more mild cases it can sometimes be gotten over by spending more time playing, but this isn’t always possible and can be infeasible or even harmful in severe cases.

 What specifically in games triggers it?

 It’s difficult to pinpoint one specific aspect of games as the definitive cause of motion sickness.
 It varies per person and game.
 Common triggers can be specific field of view ranges (FOVs), screen shake or movement bobbing effects, motion blur, or large-scale repeated textures.
 Frame rates can also be a factor, although this one seems to vary more heavily per person.
 In my experience, 30-40 FPS feels like the “sweet spot” in terms of minimising the impact of these issues for me.
-For example, I can play Starfield at 30 or 40 frames per second, but at 60 the movement bobbing effects make me nauseous.
-Others report that higher framerates are better for them, or that the framerate doesn't matter as long as it's stable.
+For example, I can play Starfield at 30 or 40 frames per second, but at 60 the movement bobbing effects cause severe motion sickness.
+Others report that higher framerates are better for them, or that the framerate doesn't matter as long as they’re consistent.

 VR is also a special case in terms of what can cause it.
 Frame rates are more of a factor here due to the head motion tracking.
 If the frame rates are too slow, your head doesn’t move in a natural way.
 Methods of locomotion also play a large part in this.
 For someone with a severe motion sickness sensitivity, any movements that they don’t do themselves can cause issues.
-In general, VR games need to worry more about realism than non-VR games.
+In general, VR games are more prone to triggering motion sickness and therefore need to take more care to addressing the problem.

 What can games do about this?